jonmikeli/azureiotdevicesimulator5-dps/docs/Provisioning.md

 Parameters like `enrollmentType`, `securityType`, `globalDeviceEndpoint` and `transportType` cannot be changed for now.
 Upcoming versions should allow more possibilities.

-## Device modules
+## Device modules (a.k.a. module identities)
 At the time this post has been written, it did not seem to be a way to create device modules (a.k.a. module identities) during the provisioning process.

 This can be implemented by code but it requires one of the steps below:
- - reference the Azure IoT Hub Service SDK (which requires in turn a SAS connection string to the IoT Hub with specific rights....not really matching the security constraints we are looking for in the implemented scenario with DPS).
+ - reference the Azure IoT Hub Service SDK (which requires in turn a SAS connection string to the IoT Hub with specific rights....not really matching the security standards we are looking for in the implemented scenario with DPS).
- - reference a REST API taking in charge the creation of device modules.
-The provisioned device could call that REST API once the DPS would have finished his job and that the device was provisioned.
+ - reference a REST API taking in charge the creation of the device modules.
+The provisioned device could call that REST API once the DPS would have finished its job and that the device was provisioned.

- A version of a [REST endpoint implementing](https://github.com/jonmikeli/azureiotdevicesimulator5-dps/blob/master/sources/IoT.Simulator/IoT.Simulator.API.DeviceManagement/IoT.Simulator.API.DeviceManagement.API/Controllers/IoT/V1/DevicesControllerV1.cs) this has been included in the solution [here](https://github.com/jonmikeli/azureiotdevicesimulator5-dps/blob/master/sources/IoT.Simulator/IoT.Simulator.API.DeviceManagement/IoT.Simulator.API.DeviceManagement.API/Controllers/IoT/V1/DevicesControllerV1.cs).
+ A version of a [REST endpoint implementing](https://github.com/jonmikeli/azureiotdevicesimulator5-dps/blob/master/sources/IoT.Simulator/IoT.Simulator.API.DeviceManagement/IoT.Simulator.API.DeviceManagement.API/Controllers/IoT/V1/DevicesControllerV1.cs) this has been included in the repository [here](https://github.com/jonmikeli/azureiotdevicesimulator5-dps/blob/master/sources/IoT.Simulator/IoT.Simulator.API.DeviceManagement/IoT.Simulator.API.DeviceManagement.API/Controllers/IoT/V1/DevicesControllerV1.cs).

 ```csharp